dbdesign-students-spring2024/5-database-design-Ruojin-song/README.md

 | 31402                     | CS203                    | e.logston@foo.edu            | 194 Mercer St Room 304|2
 ...|...|...|...|...|

 However, one section can be taught by more than one professors.
+(For example, I took a class called ds101 which taught by two different professors.)
 And one section can be enrolled by multiple students.
 So the table is still not in 4NF.
 So I decided to split the table into more 4NF tables.

 One is `section`
 | section_id | course_code | section_location